From BeyondPlanck to Cosmoglobe: Open Science, Reproducibility, and Data Longevity: , , and data longevity

 We argue in this paper that the optimal -- if not only -- way to ensure full reproducibility and data longevity is to release a complete and functional data processing pipeline together with the raw data, parameter files, high-level products, and documentation.
 Furthermore, we also argue that such a complete release should be required and supported in terms of dedicated funding for all future CMB experiments by the respective agencies (ESA, NASA, JAXA, NSF, etc.).
 This is clearly also in the funding agencies' own interests, as it guarantees that their investments may be optimally leveraged in future work.

 In addition to sharing data, it is also worth noting that sharing analysis tools may lead to cost optimization of any given new experiment.
 Indeed, establishing common analysis tools across the field will free up analysis funding that can be better spent on understanding the instrument, exploring ground-breaking theories, or deriving novel secondary science.
-Therefore, they are beneficial for the science community, funding agencies, and taxpayers.
+An important pioneering CMB-related example of this is \healpix\ \citep{gorski2005}, which both defines a standard pixelization that facilities easy data sharing and comparison across experiments, and provides a wide range of state-of-the-art and user-friendly tools to operate on these data \citep[e.g.,][]{zonca2019}, all published under an Open Source license.
+In general, common software tools are highly beneficial for the science community, funding agencies, and taxpayers.